 Moreover, each part and street of this country is rich in history and culture.
 Every single second that you’ll spend here will become a memorable part of your life.

-But, to turn this statement into a reality of your life, you need to make the best of your vacation.
+But, to turn this statement into a reality in your life, you need to make the best of your vacation.

 Here are the 7 places that you must try on your visit to this amazing country.

 If you want to enjoy a mesmerizing coastal escape, then Sorrento is the place for you.
 It is one of the most gorgeous cities in the country.
 This city offers several tourist attractions, but the best of all is wine.
 You can try different types of wine while enjoying the sunset at any of the restaurant’s terraces.

 Talking about wines, you must not miss out on Lacryma Christi- the area’s renowned wine.

 Besides that, you can also take a walk on the volcanic beaches and calming sea.
 Also, explore Italian fashion at Corso Italia’s boutiques.

 If you plan to visit the place during the summer season, you might like to stay near the water.
 Venice, also known as “the floating city,” would be a really nice choice for this season.
 Not to mention, Venice is also one of the most romantic places in the world.
 So, on your visit, you should try a gondola ride with your partner.